maikelboogerd/eventcore/README.md

         # decorator does under the hood as well.
         UserUpdated('USER_ID', {}).dispatch()

-        # You can pass a different Producer to dispatch this event to a
+        # You can pass a different Producer to dispatch this event to another
-        # different queue instead.
+        # queue instead.
         UserUpdated('USER_ID', {}).dispatch(Producer(SQSQueue()))
 ```